How to Store Stick Electrodes: With Tips for Home Welders

 Manufacturers design low-hydrogen rods to weld steel sensitive to hydrogen embrittlement.
 For example, medium-carbon, low-alloy, and already hardened steel.

-Hydrogen embrittlement means that hydrogen trapped in the weld and the surrounding area can lead to cracking.
+Hydrogen embrittlement means that hydrogen trapped in the weld and the surrounding area can cause cracking.
 But only if the metal takes stress, either internal from shrinkage or external from the weldment’s service conditions.

 That happens because the extreme heat of the arc breaks down the absorbed moisture into hydrogen and oxygen that end up in the weld.

-While hydrogen embrittlement is the worse welding defect, other defects and bad arc characteristics caused by poor electrode storage are:
+While hydrogen embrittlement is the worse welding defect, other defects and poor arc characteristics caused by improper electrode storage are:

 - Hard arc striking.